 Expectations shouldn’t be terribly high for Carroll in a Hawks uniform, but he fills a roster spot with a real life, NBA skill in his defensive ability, and with his energy level (outstanding), he could become a fan favorite in a hurry.
 And maybe, he’ll even get a three-pointer to drop once in a while.

-Topics: DeMarre Carroll
+Tags: DeMarre Carroll